 The Sea Spirit was built in Italy in 1991.
 She’s a very comfortable ice-strengthened, small (114 guests), all-suite expedition ship.
 The vessel was updated in late 2010 and had additional refurbishment in April 2017.
 All suites have private facilities and exterior views.
 Some of the suites feature private balconies for enjoying fantastic landscapes of the Arctic and Antarctica.

 She has a fleet of ten rubber inflatable zodiac boats for landings, an experienced crew, and a set of retractable fin stabilizers for smooth sailing.
 This ship features an open bridge, 2 rear outdoor viewing areas, an outdoor viewing area at the front of the vessel, a bar, lounge, presentation room and dining area all lined with windows.
 There is also a gym on-board as well as a library and media centre.

-The Antarctic Peninsula region contains some of the world’s most impressive scenery and some of Antarctica’s best wildlife viewing opportunities.
-Protected bays and narrow channels are surrounded by towering mountain peaks covered in permanent snow and immense glaciers.
+During the next four days, explore the highlights of the South Shetland Islands and the Antarctic Peninsula.
+This region contains some of the world’s most impressive scenery and the best wildlife viewing in Antarctica.
+Sheltered bays and channels sparkle with ice and reflect towering mountain peaks coated in permanent snow and immense glaciers.
 Icebergs of every size and description complete an image of incomparable beauty.
-Waters rich with krill are home to a variety of whale and seal species.
-The whole area is alive with penguins foraging at sea and forming large nesting colonies at special places on land.
-The area is also home to Antarctic research stations of various nationalities, some with a gift shop and post office.
+Waters rich with krill are home to huge numbers of marine mammals and seabirds.
+The whole area is alive with penguins foraging at sea and forming large rookeries at special places on land.
+Here you will also find Antarctic research bases of various nationalities, some with gift shops and post offices.